mubaris/website/_posts/2017-11-11-dataviz-mastery-part2.md

 ### Word Cloud 1 - Simple

 We will create a Word Cloud of top words from Wonder Woman Movie.
 We will use the movie script provided in [this website](https://www.springfieldspringfield.co.uk/movie_script.php?movie=wonder-woman-2017).
 We will need to remove [Stop Words](https://en.wikipedia.org/wiki/Stop_words) from the script before creating the cloud. `wordcloud` library provides a list of stop words.
-We will use that list.
+We will use that for our usage.

 ```python